raiguard/kak-harpoon/README.md

 # kak-harpoon

 Quickly save and switch between your most important Kakoune files.
+Harpoons are saved on editor shutdown and are restored depending on the current working directory and active Git branch of the session.

 Inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon) for Neovim.